Federation of the Socialist Workers of France: Formation

+During the Marseille Congress (1879), workers' associations created the Federation of the Socialist Workers' Party of France (Fédération du parti des travailleurs socialistes de France).

+The large majority of the party was collectivist, and that showed in the party program adopted in the Havre congress of 1880, written by Karl Marx, Jules Guesde and Paul Lafargue.
+The cooperators, opposed to this program, left the party.

+The failure of the Federation in the 1881 legislative election led to a growing divide between the possibilists, who had the majority, and the rest of the party.

-After the failure of the Paris commune (1871), French socialism was beheaded as its leaders were dead or exiled.
-During the Marseille Congress (1879), workers' associations created the Federation of the Socialist Workers' Party of France (Fédération du parti des travailleurs socialistes de France), but in 1882 Jules Guesde and Paul Lafargue (the son-in-law of Karl Marx) left the federation which they considered too moderate and founded the French Workers' Party (Parti ouvrier français, POF).
+In 1882 Jules Guesde and Paul Lafargue (the son-in-law of Karl Marx) left the federation which they considered too moderate and founded the French Workers' Party (Parti ouvrier français, POF).

 The Federation, initially renamed the Revolutionary Socialist Labour Party (Parti ouvrier socialiste révolutionnaire), and then commonly the Federation of the Socialist Workers of France (Fédération des travailleurs socialistes de France, FTSF), led by Paul Brousse was defined as possibilist because it advocated gradual reforms whereas the POF promoted Marxism.
 At the same time, Édouard Vaillant and the heirs of Louis Auguste Blanqui founded the Central Revolutionary Committee (Comité révolutionnaire central, CRC), which represented the French revolutionary tradition.